adamfowleruk/mljs/planning.md

   - DEFERRED Allow specification of hard coded categories when not using auto categories
   - DEFERRED Make hard coded categories driven from introspection of that field (lexicon or just range index required?)
   - Workplace search options visual config
+   - DEFERRED Visual configuration of search options - widget-searchoptions.js
+    - DEFERRED Basic support to start - just wrap JSON as any other JSON object configuration, no advanced support
    - DEFERRED List all available range indexes to make in to facets/sort ordering
   - DEFERRED Visual configuration of extracted metadata for search results, with boolean logic for matches
   - DEFERRED Allow XSLT specification for individual search result custom rendering
  - Workplace context config
   - DEFERRED alert context
+  - DEFERRED zoom makes no sense outside of openlayers widget - BUG method does not exist on context! - geocontext.go (lon,lat, zoom)
  - workplace page load actions
   - DEFERRED query builder construction of query
    - DEFERRED dynamic structured queries